Fitting logistic models with flexBART

 train_data = train_data,

-test_data = test_data)
+test_data = test_data

-returns the posterior mean estimate
+)flexBART::flexBART returns the posterior mean estimate

 and posterior samples for each \(\beta_{j}(x)\) evaluation (outputs named

-) and for the whole response surface (outputs named
+beta) and for the whole response surface (outputs named

-).
+prob).
 We first plot the posterior mean evaluations of each

 \(\beta_{j}\) and the response surface